 The actuarial value of assets ("AVA") is based on a smoothed market value of assets, using a systematic approach to phase-in actual investment return in excess of (or less than) the expected investment income.
 This is appropriate because it dampens the short-term volatility inherent in investment markets.
 The expected investment income is determined using the assumed annual investment return rate and the actuarial value of assets (adjusted for receipts and disbursements during the year).
 The returns are computed net of administrative and investment expenses.
-The actuarial value of assets increased from \$19.5 million to \$20.1 million since the prior valuation.
+The actuarial value of assets increased from \$20.1 million to \$20.8 million since the prior valuation.
 Table 8 in the following section of the report provides the development of the actuarial value of assets.

-The rate of return on the mean market value of assets in 2011 was 14.9%, which is significantly above the expected annual return.
-However, because of the recognition of prior investment experience, the actuarial (smoothed) asset value returned only 4.5%.
+The rate of return on the mean market value of assets in 2012 was 0.4%, which is significantly below the expected annual return.
+However, because of the recognition of prior investment experience, the actuarial (smoothed) asset value returned only 4.4%.
 This difference in the estimated return on market value and actuarial value illustrates the smoothing effect of the asset valuation method.

 The market value of assets is less than the actuarial value of assets, which signifies that the retirement system is in a position of deferred losses.
-Therefore, unless the System experiences investment returns in excess of the assumed rate of return, the future recognition of these deferred losses is expected to increase the unfunded actuarial accrued liability and decrease the System's funded ratio over the next few years.
+Therefore, unless the System experiences investment returns in excess of the assumed rate of return, the future recognition of these deferred losses is expected to increase the State's contribution requirement.